Tobacco-Free Youth

 This is a free texting program through Smoke-Free Teen, a program offered by the National Institute of Health (NIH).
 It’s geared towards teens and young adults who use smokeless tobacco products, like snuff, dip, chew, etc.

-This app is targeted towards teen smokers and e-cigarette users.
+This app is targeted toward teen smokers and e-cigarette users.
 The app has tailored tips, inspiration, and challenges.
 Teens can also track their progress and earn badges for tobacco-free milestones and other wins.

 Your child can join for free by downloading the quitSTART app.